VKorpelshoek/GridTrackNet/README.md

 4. Train the model using *Train.py*.
 5. Deploy your custom model!
 You can use *Predict.py* by specifying the path to the saved .h5 file with the argument *--model_dir*

-*More detailed explanations for each utility can be found below.*
+*More detailed explanations for each utility can be found below.
+For each utility, the ```-h``` flag can be used to check supported arguments.*

 Resulting Sample Dataset Folder Structure:
 ```